Bangkok streetscape. What a Thailand property buyers agent does and does not do

 What's the difference between a buyers agent in Bangkok and one in Chiang Mai?

 Volume and data depth.
 Bangkok has more agents, more transactions, and better listing-portal coverage.
-Chiang Mai has thinner data, slower turnover, and a smaller relationship network — which makes independent buyer-side research more valuable, not less.
+Chiang Mai has thinner data, slower turnover, and a smaller relationship network.
+Which makes independent buyer-side research more valuable, not less.

 Why don't most foreign buyers use a buyer-side operator?

 Because seller-side representation is presented as free.
-Foreigners optimize for the visible cost and ignore the invisible cost — the 340,000 baht agency fee, the 5–10% overpay on a unit that didn't survive the math, the carrying costs nobody disclosed.
+Foreigners optimize for the visible cost and ignore the invisible cost.
+The 340,000 baht agency fee, the 5–10% overpay on a unit that didn't survive the math, the carrying costs nobody disclosed.

 Can I do the buyer-side research myself?